jakbich/SPOT/README.md

 <img src="readme_images/tno.png" alt="Image 4" width="260" />

 #### Project Description
+For the course: Multidisciplinary Project (RO47007) in collaboration with TNO an assignment has been given to develop code to detect items and persons and then use the robot 'Spot' from Boston Dynamics to bring these found items to a person.
+Our own use case takes place in a healthcare environment where the nurse can give the command to retrieve an item and have it delivered.
-In this project the SPOT robot will navigate through a care environment.
-For the sake of simplicity the demo will take place on a flat floor with no stairs or height differences.
+For the sake of simplicity, the demo will take place on a flat floor with no stairs or height differences.
 The SPOT robot that is currently available at CoR is operated using ROS driver.
 With the ROS driver it is able to send Twist ROS messages to move the robot.
 The SPOT is also equipped with an arm.
-This will be pick up hand-sized objects and place them somewhere else.
+This will be picking up hand-sized objects and placing them somewhere else.

 #### Challenge
 The primary challenge of this project is to develop an object delivery system where the SPOT robot picks up a specific object.
 Once the object is grasped, the robot should navigate within a predefined space, searching for the correct person to deliver the object.
 The robot's camera will be used to detect and identify the correct person.
 In case SPOT has found the person the Spot will walk to the person and place the object on the ground.
 The operation of the arm is done manually.